blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

    getblock hash|height ( verbose )

-The ``getblock`` command returns the block's relevant state information.
+The ``getblock`` method returns the block's relevant state information.

 The verbose input is optional.
-The default value is true, and it will return a JSON object with information about the indicated block.
+The default value is true, and it will return a json object with information about the indicated block.
 If verbose is ``false``, the command returns a string that is serialized hex-encoded data for the indicated block.

 Arguments:

 ::

-	"hash|height"             // (string, required)                 the block hash or height verbose                   // (boolean, optional, default=true)  true returns a json object, false returns hex-encoded data
+	"hash|height"            (string, required)                 the block hash or height verbose                  (boolean, optional, default=true)  true returns a json object, false returns hex-encoded data

-Result (for verbose = ``true``):
+Response (for verbose = ``true``):

 ::

   {
-    "hash"                  // (string)           the block hash (same as provided hash) "confirmations"         // (numeric)          the number of confirmations, or -1 if the block is not on the main chain "size"                  // (numeric)          the block size
+    "hash"                 (string)           the block hash (same as provided hash) "confirmations"        (numeric)          the number of confirmations, or -1 if the block is not on the main chain "size"                 (numeric)          the block size
-    "height"                // (numeric)          the block height or index (same as provided height) "version"               // (numeric)          the block version
+    "height"               (numeric)          the block height or index (same as provided height) "version"              (numeric)          the block version
-    "merkleroot"            // (string)           the merkle root
+    "merkleroot"           (string)           the merkle root
     "tx"
-      [                     // (array of string)  the transaction ids "transactionid"     // (string)           the transaction id
+      [                    (array of string)  the transaction ids "transactionid"    (string)           the transaction id
-        ,...
+        , ...
       ]
-    "time"                  // (numeric)          the block time in seconds since epoch (Jan 1 1970 GMT) "nonce"                 // (numeric)          the nonce
+    "time"                 (numeric)          the block time in seconds since epoch (Jan 1 1970 GMT) "nonce"                (numeric)          the nonce
-    "bits"                  // (string)           the bits
+    "bits"                 (string)           the bits
-    "difficulty"            // (numeric)          the difficulty
+    "difficulty"           (numeric)          the difficulty
-    "previousblockhash"     // (string)           the hash of the previous block "nextblockhash"         // (string)           the hash of the next block }
+    "previousblockhash"    (string)           the hash of the previous block "nextblockhash"        (string)           the hash of the next block }

-Result (for verbose=``false``):
+Response (for verbose=``false``):

 ::

-	"data"                     // (string)          a string that is serialized, hex-encoded data for the indicated block
+	"data"                    (string)          a string that is serialized, hex-encoded data for the indicated block

 Examples (using blockhash):

- *  (the myrpcuser, myrpcpassword, and myrpcport data can be found in the coin's local .conf file)
+* Note: to find your rpcusername, rpcpassword, and rpcport, click here ===link===

 ::